MostafaAhmed98/arabic-asr/README.md

 4. Wait for the transcription to be completed.
 The predicted text will be displayed on the interface.

+or you can acces and use the model directly from huggingface space: https://huggingface.co/spaces/MostafaAhmed98/arabic-asr

 ## Description

 - `arabic_asr.py`: This script contains the main functionality for Arabic speech recognition.
 It defines functions for converting audio files to the required format (16kHz) and for transcribing the audio using a pre-trained NeMo model.